gloryofrobots/fixsim/README.md

 --------

 FixSim is an example project for FIX protocol client and server implementations.
-It can be used in production for testing your client or server and you might find a need to add new feature or change it's behavior. fixsim also can be used just as example for implementing acceptors and initiators
+It can be used for testing your client or server and you might find a need to add new feature or change fixsim's behavior.
+FixSim also can be used just as example for implementing acceptors and initiators.

 Configuration
 -------------

 FixSim consists of two scripts fixsim-client.py and fixsim-server.py.
-Each script use two configuration files, one for FIX Session settings, in ini format and one for business logic, in YAML.
+Each script use two configuration files, one for FIX Session settings in ini format and one for business logic in YAML.
 You can find example configurations with comments in project tree.
 For example fixsim-server may be started by command

 ```